freenas/freenas-docs/userguide/account.rst

 .. index:: Delete Group, Remove Group

-To delete a group, click its "Delete Group" button.
+The :guilabel:`Delete Group` button deletes a group.
 The pop-up message asks if you also want to delete all members of that group.
-Note that the built-in groups do not provide a "Delete Group" button.
+Note that the built-in groups do not provide a :guilabel:`Delete Group` button.

 .. index:: Users